lightly-ai/Lightly_LabelStudio_AL/README.md

 ## 2. Select the first batch of samples for labelling

 Now, with all unlabelled data samples in your training dataset, we want to select a good subset, label them, and train our classification model with them.
 Lightly can do this selection for you in a simple way.
 The script [run_first_selection.py](./source/run_first_selection.py) does the job for you.
 You need to first setup Lightly Worker in your machine and put the correct configuration values in the script.
 Please refer to [Install Lightly](https://docs.lightly.ai/docs/install-lightly) and [Set Up Your First Dataset](https://docs.lightly.ai/docs/set-up-your-first-dataset) for more details.

+Run the script after your worker is ready:

 ```sh
 python source/run_first_selection.py